 How about if there is no teacher?

 How to do this organically is to become more attentive and more perceptive about what native speakers say and write.
 The more perceptive and attentive you become, the easier it is to find the differences between what “they” say and what “I” say.
-For advanced learners of English wishing to become more and more native like, I would suggest that this is virtually the only method you can use.
+For advanced learners of any language wishing to become more and more native like, I would suggest that this is key method you need to get on top of.

 Finding the differences will alert you to “the mistakes” you are saying.
 Once you find your mistakes, with or without a teacher, what then?